patrickcgray/Bass_Connections/README.md

 ## Bass Connection - Deep Learning and Remote Sensing for Coastal Resilience and Disaster Response (2019-2020)

+### NOTE: this readme and whole repo is still in development and changing constantly.

-This website is specifically for students working on the 2019-2020 Bass Connections project but could be of interest to a wider ranger of folks interested in learning about scientific computing for geospatial analysis, remote sensing for change detection, and combining remote sensing with new deep learning techniques.
+This website is specifically for students working on the 2019-2020 Bass Connections project but could be of interest to a wider ranger of folks interested in learning about scientific computing for geospatial analysis, remote sensing for change detection, and combining remote sensing with new deep learning and computer vision techniques.

 ### Project Overview ([full description](https://bassconnections.duke.edu/project-teams/deep-learning-and-remote-sensing-coastal-resilience-and-disaster-response-2019-2020)):

-The purpose of this project is to use Hurricane Florence her impacts on the North Carolina’s coastline to develop a methodology for rapid and high-resolution monitoring of coastal areas in the face of storm impacts.
+The purpose of this project is to use Hurricane Florence's impacts on North Carolina’s coastline to develop a methodology for rapid and high-resolution monitoring of coastal areas in the face of storm impacts.
 We will do so by leveraging convolution neural networks (CNNs) to automate change detection in satellite imagery.
 The change detected via satellite will trigger a time-series of UAS surveys for areas that experienced substantial change.

 #### Outcomes: